-<aside> đź’ˇ To support the development of state healthy soils programs, the National Network and our partners maintain a collection of existing related programs nationwide.
+<aside> đź’ˇ To support the development of state healthy soils programs, the National Network and our partners maintain a collection of existing State Healthy Soils Programs and related initiatives nationwide.
 We freely share this information with allies both inside and outside the National Network, and we update it regularly.
 Please send any additions or corrections to the Network Coordinator: [email protected]

 </aside>